tirtanax/tirtanax/README.md

 - 👋 Hi, I’m @tirtanax
-- 👀 I’m interested in programming web
+- 👀 I’m interested in a Web Programming
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning a Laravel
 - 💞️ I’m looking to collaborate on PHP & Javascript

 <!---